AlaSQL/alasql/README.md

 AlaSQL has several [configuration options](https://github.com/AlaSQL/alasql/wiki/AlaSQL-Options) which change the behavior.
 It can be set via SQL statements or via the options object before using `alasql`.

-If you're using `NOW()` in queries often, setting `alasql.options.dateAsString` to `false` speeds things up.
+If you're using `NOW()` in queries often, setting `alasql.options.dateAsString` to `false` speed things up.
 It will just return a JS Date object instead of a string representation of a date.

 ## Installation